I Made Them Run Away, 2017-2020

-“One night I went home very excited and after having dinner with my grandmother I went upstairs – where my mother and I used to live – with the intention of going to sleep.
-As I entered I saw my mother and a man sitting on the couch watching television.
-Happy to meet someone new, I started dancing and singing in front of the TV for about 10 minutes, as long as the man finally interrupted my performance saying “It’s late, I’d better go.”
-Once greeted the man, my mother comes back in the house yelling at me: “How could you possibly make them all run away?”.”
+‘It was summer and as many children did, I spent my days in a summer camp.
+One night I was very excited when I came home and after having had dinner with my grandmother I went upstairs, where my mother and I lived, with the intention of going to sleep.
+As I entered, I saw my mother and a man sitting on the couch watching television.
+My mother asked me how my day had been and I couldn’t stop myself from showing both of them what I had learned.
+I started dancing and singing in front of the television for about 10 minutes, until the man interrupted my performance by saying “It’s late, I’d better go.”, followed by my mother’s glare towards me.
+Having said goodbye to the man, my mother came back in the house yelling at me: “How is it possible that you make them all run away?”.’